Religion and spirituality

-Meeting: Tuesday evenings during school term times 7-9pm at Millers Yard, Gillygate, York YO31 7EB.
+Meeting: Tuesday evenings during school term times 7.00pm to 9.00pm at Millers Yard, Gillygate, York YO31 7EB.

 Contact: Sian Thomas email: firstname.lastname@example.org

-This group are part of the Kwan Um School of Zen, a network of Zen Centers and groups in the UK, Europe, Asia and America, founded by Korean Zen Master Seung Sahn (1927-2004).
+This group are part of the Kwan Um School of Zen, a network of Zen Centers and groups in the UK, Europe, Asia and America, founded by Korean Zen Master Seung Sahn (1927 to 2004).
 The group is led by authorized Zen teacher Lizzie Coombs.